Memorandum D18-4-1: Select Luxury Items Tax on Importation

 Declaration and accounting

-48. When accounting for subject vehicles, aircraft or vessels, the importer should complete the B3, using the same method as it would normally.
-This includes correctly determining the proper classification number and calculating the regular duties and taxes on the same B3 line.
-If provincial taxes are applicable, this will also be calculated on a separate line, as per the normal procedures outlined in Memorandum D17-1-22, Accounting for the Harmonized Sales Tax, Provincial Sales Tax, Provincial Tobacco Tax and Alcohol Markup/Fee on Casual Importations in the Courier and Commercial Streams.
+47. When accounting for subject vehicles, aircraft or vessels, the importer should complete a CAD, using the same method as it would normally when accounting for goods.
+This includes correctly determining the proper classification number and calculating the regular duties and taxes.
+If provincial taxes are applicable, this will also be calculated as per the normal procedures.

 Luxury tax payable on importation

-49. To account for subject vehicles, aircraft or vessels where luxury tax is payable on the importation, the importer must insert the dummy classification number 0000.9999.69 on a separate line below the one for the goods and include the appropriate excise tax code in field 34.
-This code is based on the goods imported and the method used to calculate the luxury tax (see table below for a list of applicable excise tax codes when the luxury tax is payable).
-The luxury tax amount is manually calculated and entered in field 40, and GST is calculated on this amount and entered in field 42.
+48. To account for subject vehicles, aircraft or vessels where luxury tax is payable on the importation, the importer must include the appropriate excise tax code in the CAD.
+This code is based on the goods imported and the method used to calculate the luxury tax when no other excise tax applies. (see table below for a list of applicable excise tax codes when only the luxury tax is payable).

 Example 1